One dead, 8 injured after high-speed train derails in southern China - KTVZ

 By Yong Xiong, CNN

-A train conductor was killed and eight people injured after a high-speed train in southern China derailed Saturday morning, state media CCTV reported.
+A train conductor was killed and eight other people injured after a high-speed train derailed in southern China on Saturday morning, state media CCTV reported.

-The train derailed at 10:30am local time after hitting debris from a landslide that was on the rails while it was approaching Rongjiang county in Guizhou province, CCTV said.
+The train derailed at 10:30am local time after hitting debris from a landslide that was on the track while it was approaching Rongjiang county, Guizhou province, CCTV said.

 The train conductor died in hospital, CCTV said.
 One crew member and seven passengers were injured.